JoshuaHaughton/vinyl-shop/README.md

 - Functional sorting by price (low to high / high to low) or rating
 - Recommended vinyls showcases 5-star rated selections
 - Dynamically updating cart with quantities and price totals
-- Final app and subsequent edits connected and deployed to Heroku
+- Final app and subsequent edits connected and deployed to Netlify